-In Tandem Gallery specializes in exceptional, functional, handmade ceramic art and studio pottery.
+In Tandem Gallery is a premier destination for handmade ceramic art and studio pottery, featuring functional and collectible ceramics

 Before becoming a ceramic artist and teacher, Ron Meyers worked as a graphic designer, and he continued drawing throughout his entire career.
 His 2D work is loose, expressive, and full of character.
 Many of his creatures are playful caricatures of people he’s met or worked with over the years.
 He also loved portraying himself as a rat.